andrewslotin/michael/README.md

 1. Go to [Custom Integrations](https://api.slack.com/custom-integrations) and click on "New Command"
 2. In the "Command" field type in <kbd>/deploy</kbd> — this will be your new Slack command to start, finish and list deploys in channel
-3. Fill in "URL" field with an URL where `slack-deploy-command` is deployed
+3. Fill in "URL" field with an URL where `michael` is deployed
 4. Set "Method" to `POST`
 5. Copy the content of "Token" field, this will be needed to authenticate incoming requests